ryanflorence/LazyPagination/Docs/LazyPagination.md

 Class: LazyPagination {#LazyPagination}
 =======================================

-<big>Automatically sends ajax requests as the user scrolls an element.</big>
+<big>Automatically sends ajax requests as the user scrolls an element.
+Provides options to control where the response is injected into the DOM (usually above a footer).</big>

 ### Demo: